Go Back

 Severe threat shifts west, reloads over the weekend

+After numerous thunderstorms with damaging winds and hail impacted parts of southern Oklahoma through the Mississippi River Delta Region Friday into Friday night, the severe threat will shift back to focusing on the Plains states this weekend.
 A new storm emerging in the Plains over the weekend will set the stage for likely the most perilous phase of this late-April stretch of severe weather.
-While strong storms will be possible as early as Saturday, they will kick into another gear on Sunday.
+While strong storms will be possible as early as Saturday, especially in southeastern Oklahoma, they will kick into another gear on Sunday.

-"The risk of severe weather will intensify Sunday and Monday as atmospheric conditions become more favorable for widespread damaging storms," said AccuWeather Senior Meteorologist Adam Douty.
+"The risk of severe weather will intensify Saturday and continue into Sunday and Monday as atmospheric conditions become more favorable for widespread damaging storms," said AccuWeather Senior Meteorologist Adam Douty.
 "This includes the potential for more tornadoes and hail from Texas to Illinois.”

 Sunday will mark the second consecutive day of a moderate risk of severe weather, and the third such instance in just four days, across a portion of Oklahoma and Kansas.
 That enhanced risk for damaging storms and even tornadoes will also extend into parts of Arkansas and Missouri by Sunday night.

-Oklahoma City and Tulsa, Oklahoma; Fayetteville, Arkansas; and Springfield, Missouri; are at risk for these potentially tornadic thunderstorms to end the weekend.
+Oklahoma City and Tulsa, Oklahoma; Fayetteville, Arkansas; and Springfield, Missouri, are at risk of these potentially tornadic thunderstorms ending the weekend.
 It is possible that, as the atmospheric pattern evolves, this severe weather risk area may morph in shape and size.

 No other day and night will pose a greater risk of widespread severe weather and twisters than Monday and Monday night, as the combination of atmospheric energy and moisture reaches a crescendo over the Mississippi Valley.